evgenius1424/learnbefore/README.md

 ## How to use

-You can login to the website and see this chat page.
+You can login to the website and see the chat page.
 Entering the text and clicking Send will give you a list of likely unfamiliar words that you can learn in advance.

 ## Social Media Accounts